Brass and Nickel-metal finishes do not look the same. But both of these metal finishes have similarities and differences.

 - Nickel Finish – The nickel finish is darker than chrome.
 It can also have a brushed look like brushed nickel or be polished to a high shine.

 - Nickel Silver – Nickel silver is an alloy that will have anywhere from 7 to 30% nickel, usually around 18% of what is known as nickel silver.
 By contrast, sterling silver would need to have at least 92.5% silver to be called sterling silver.

-Because Nickel and silver can look similar, Nickel is often used in jewelry and other home decor and home furniture as it looks like silver.
+Because Nickel and silver can look similar, it is often used in jewelry, other home decor, and home furniture as it looks like silver.

 Nickel is also known for its corrosion-resistant properties, making it an ideal metal used for many products.

 Like Brass, Nickel can also be finished in a variety of finishes.
 Nickel is an ideal metal for home decor and home furnishing items.

 Here are some of the significant finishes for Nickel: